lunchbag/hugo-blog/content/posts/optimizations-as-a-company-of-one.md

 With a 14-day trial, the potential for a 1 week trial extension and a 5 day grace period, I have realized it is in my best interest to schedule marketing pushes towards the beginning of the month.
 At longest, a churned user would last 26 days in our system and making sure these 26 days ends before the start of a new month is a priority!

 Therefore, marketing pushes under my control, such as publicizing blog posts and launches will always be in the first few days of the calendar month.
-Once I switched over to this method, my Plaid bills has gone down significantly.
+Once I switched over to this method, my Plaid bills has gone down significantly and that's always a reason to celebrate.

 ## Merging marketing and engineering for a combo win